kubeshop/kusk-gateway/README.md

 See the [architecture document](docs/arch.md) for an overview of the Kusk Gateway architecture

 ## Installation

 [(Back to top)](#table-of-contents)

 See our [Installation document](https://kubeshop.github.io/kusk-gateway/installation/) for how to install Kusk Gateway with Helm or how to get kusk gateway running locally.

 ## Usage

 [(Back to top)](#table-of-contents)

 Kusk Gateway configures itself via the API CRD that contains your embedded Swagger or OpenAPI document.

+See [x-kusk extension documentation](docs/extension.md) for the guidelines on how to add the necessary routing information to your OpenAPI file.

-All that's required is to apply it as you would any other Kubernetes resource.
-The easiest way to get started is to use our httpbin example, found in
+After that all that's required is to apply it as you would any other Kubernetes resource.

+The easiest way to get started is to use our httpbin example, found in `examples/httpbin`.
-`examples/httpbin`.

 `kubectl apply -f examples/httpbin`